 If you decide to use a chemical fertilizer, opt for one with a balanced NPK (nitrogen, phosphorus, and potassium) such as a 10-10-10.
 Each brand has different potencies, so follow the instructions on the label for the best results.

 Alternatively, use compost.
-I recommend applying 2 inches of compost every 1-2 months under the tree’s drip-line (canopy).
+I recommend applying 2 inches of compost every 1-2 months under the tree’s drip-line or canopy.
 Applying mulch on top of the compost goes a lot further and adds to the water retention and nutrients.

 Generally, I prefer using compost over fertilizers, and many gardeners are finding that compost is replacing their chemical fertilizers.